bscottm/elastic-lda/doc/design/SDD.md

    			"words": [ "blue", "cheese", "danish", "speciality" ], "relevance": [ 0.1024, 0.10101, 0.002, 0.001 ],
    			"documents": [
-   				{ "id": "myindex/mytype/doc001", "doc_relevance": 0.999 },
+   				{ "id": "bibdata/journalPapers/doc001", "doc_relevance": 0.999 },
-   				{ "id": "myindex/mytype/doc002", "doc_relevance": 0.402 },
+   				{ "id": "bibdata/journalPapers/doc002", "doc_relevance": 0.402 },
-   				{ "id": "myindex/mytype/doc013", "doc_relevance": 0.100 }
+   				{ "id": "bibdata/journalPapers/doc013", "doc_relevance": 0.100 }
    			]
    		}
     }
     ```

     In this simple example, the topic is "blue cheese danish specialty", which has three associated documents.
-    `myindex/mytype/doc001` is strongly associated with this topic (0.999), whereas `myindex/mytype/doc013` is weakly
-    associated with the topic (0.100).
+    `bibdata/journalPapers/doc001` is strongly associated with this topic (0.999), whereas `bibdata/journalPapers/doc013` is weakly associated with the topic (0.100).

     This use case allows a querier to search based on topic keywords, document relevance.
 It requires a separate _type_
-    stored under the index that is unique from all of the other types the data modeler or Elasticsearch developer embeds
-    in an _index_.
-These meta-types would be generated by plugin when the _index_'s mapping is initially defined by
-    reserving all names starting with a specific prefix, e.g., _elda_, to generate the meta-type name, e.g., _elda\_mytype_.
+    stored under the index that is unique from all of the other types the data modeler or Elasticsearch developer embeds in an _index_.
+These meta-types would be generated by plugin when the _index_'s mapping is initially defined by reserving all names starting with a specific prefix, e.g., _elda_, to generate the meta-type name, e.g., _elda\_journalPapers_.

 [ElasticSearch]: http://www.elasticsearch.org/
 [WikiLDA]: https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation